Kalyan Kumar Chakravarty: Early life

-Chakravarty lived in various towns of West Bengal and Kolkata during his childhood and in various cities and towns of Madhya Pradesh and Chhattisgarh during his professional life, including Bhopal and Raipur.
+Chakravarty lived in various towns of West Bengal during his childhood and in various cities and towns of Madhya Pradesh and Chhattisgarh during his professional life, including Bhopal and Raipur.
+He has also lived in New Delhi, India in the later years of his administrative career.
 He has also lived in Boston, MA.
-He currently lives in New Delhi.
+He currently lives in Kolkata.

 Education

 Chakravarty had a liberal art education in Ballygunge Government High School, Calcutta.
-He Graduated with Honours in History from Presidency University, Kolkata in 1966 and obtained his Post Graduate degree in Modern History from University of Calcutta in 1968.
+He graduated with Honours in History from Presidency University, Kolkata in 1966 and obtained his Post Graduate degree in Modern History from University of Calcutta in 1968.
 He joined the Indian Administrative Service (IAS) in 1970.

-While in service, he went on to acquire a Graduate degree (M.P.A.) in Public Administration from John F. Kennedy School of Government, Harvard University (1985) & an A.M.
+While in service, he went on to acquire a Graduate degree (M.P.A) in Public Administration from John F. Kennedy School of Government, Harvard University (1985) & an A.M.
 (1987), and a Ph.D. in Fine Arts (1992) from the Harvard Graduate School of Arts and Sciences.